santosomar/certspy/README.md

 - Query subdomain information from crt.sh.
 - Support for wildcard and expired certificate queries.
 - Command-line interface for easy usage.
+- Option to save results to a file.
+- Ability to display only the common names of certificates.

 ## Installation